hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/intro-to-offline-first.md

 ## Why Offline First?

 Mobile networks are frequently flaky.
 Especially since people use mobile & web apps on the move.
-If your app coult not work well offline, every time your user took a subway or a plane or an Uber your app will potentially lose connectivity leading to a frustrating user experience.
+If your app does not work well offline, every time your user took a subway or a plane or an Uber your app will potentially lose connectivity leading to a frustrating user experience.

 ## What is required for making an app offline First?